Chilanka-Halpage/Identify-Positive-Negative-Singlish-Sentences/README.md

   * Sample data set
   * Sinhala stop words list

 > To run the code, Jupyter notebook or google colabs can be used.
 Python needs to be installed to run in local envoirnment with Jupyter.
-Imprted packages may have to be installed too.
+Improted packages may have to be installed too.